 Lohmer, who has spina bifida, has received care at Gillette—including multiple surgeries—since childhood.
 “I grew up at Gillette and many other hospitals in the Twin Cities,” he says.
-“I’ve known many Gillette physicians my entire life, and I’m still a patient at Gillette Lifetime.”
+“I’ve known many Gillette physicians my entire life, and I’m still a patient at Gillette Adult Clinic.”

 Fifteen years ago, Lohmer gained a different perspective on Gillette when he became an employee.
 He vividly remembers the day he was offered the position and his first day on the job.

 “I’d been working in long-term care but knew pediatrics was more my fit.
 So I accepted a position at a different health care facility.
 During the week between accepting the position at the other facility and when I was to start, I received the opportunity to interview with Gillette.”

 Lohmer didn’t look back.
 He began employee orientation at Gillette two weeks later.
 As a nursing assistant, Lohmer greets patients and their families who come to Gillette for procedures that involve anesthesia, including surgeries and sedated MRI exams.

 “I escort patients and families from registration to the pre-op area, check each patient’s weight and vital signs, and get them settled into their pre-op room,” describes Lohmer.
 “I also have them change into hospital gowns and make sure they’re ready for nurses to complete the admission process.”